Spielwelt German Parents Association is a not for profit organisation running children’s programs in German in Canberra

 Of course.
-You can use our online anonymous suggestion box.
+You can use our online Spielwelt feedback form.

 If I raise my concern anonymously, how will I know if/how my concern has been addressed?

 If the committee gets an anonymous complaint or suggestion, it is discussed at the monthly committee meeting.
-A reply is posted on the little wall-mounted whiteboard immediately to your right entering the cloakroom from the playground.
+A reply is posted on the bulletin board in the east foyer at the hall.

 What if I have talked to the teachers, director and committee, but I am still not happy with the outcome?

 Financial concerns can only be resolved by working with the committee.